BuildOnViction/docs/docs/get-started/apply-node.md

 ## Resigning your masternode
 In case you want to stop your node, you need to resign it from the governance first in order to retrieve your locked funds.
-Access [TomoMaster](https://master.testnet.tomochain.com), go to your candidate detail page, and click the `Resign` button.
+Access [CaelumMaster](https://master.testnet.caelumfoundation.com), go to your candidate detail page, and click the `Resign` button.
 Your funds will be available to withdraw 30 days after the resignation.

 After resigning successfully, you can stop your node.
-If you ran it with `tmn`, simply run:
+If you ran it with `Apollo`, simply run:
 ```
-tmn remove
+bash apollo.sh clean
 ```

 At this point, your masternode is completly terminated.